This guide covers the recommended steps to start securing your users and devices with Cloudflare Zero Trust.

 Complete your onboarding by selecting a subscription plan and entering your payment details.
 If you chose the Zero Trust Free plan, this step is still needed but you will not be charged.

 Welcome to Cloudflare Zero Trust!
 You can now explore a list of one-click actions we have designed to help you kickstart your Zero Trust experience.

 Install the WARP client on your devices

 If you want to enable security features such as Browser Isolation, HTTP filtering, AV scanning, and device posture, or connect networks to Cloudflare, here are the next steps you need to take:

 Next, define .
 Create device enrollment rules to define which users in your organization should be able to connect devices to your organization’s Zero Trust setup.
 As you create your rule, you will be asked to select which login method you would like users to authenticate with.

 Install the on your devices.
 Advanced security features including HTTP traffic inspection require users to install and trust the Cloudflare root certificate on their machine or device.
 If you are installing certificates manually on all your devices, these steps will need to be performed on each new device that is to be subject to HTTP filtering.

-- View your Devices in Teams.
-Navigate to My Team > Devices to find a list of your enrolled devices, when they were last seen, and the WARP client version they are running.
+Your devices are now connected to Cloudflare Zero Trust through the WARP client.
+You can go to My Team > Devices to find a list of your enrolled devices, when they were last seen, and the WARP client version they are running.